jayprophit/cs50-Python/Python Documentation.md

 Flow chart
-a diagram that represent's the direction of the funtion, also known as the control flow. go left if the nswer is true or go right if the answer is false start from 0 - 5
+a diagram that represent's the direction of the function, also known as the control flow. go left if the answer is true or go right if the answer is false start from 0 - 5

 e.g.